weimingtom/KrKr2-Next-no-vcpkg/README.md

 ## How to build for Flutter under Windows (NOT RECOMMENDED)
 * Build android_adt/libs/arm64-v8a/libengine_api.so through ndk-build in 【How to build for Android ADT】
 * Copy android_adt/libs/arm64-v8a/libengine_api.so to apps/flutter_app/android/app/libs/arm64-v8a/libengine_api.so
-* Double click apps/flutter_app/console.bat (modify the paths ANDROID_HOME and PATH in console.bat by yourself)
+* Double click apps/flutter_app/console.bat (modify the paths %ANDROID_HOME% and %PATH% point to your Android SDK and Flutter SDK and Git in console.bat by yourself)
 ```
 @set PUB_HOSTED_URL=https://pub.flutter-io.cn
 @set FLUTTER_STORAGE_BASE_URL=https://storage.flutter-io.cn